BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### INT.
 REN'S CAR - DAY

-Ren's moment of solitude is shattered by the unexpected blare of a pop song, unmistakably Sarah's favorite.
+Ren's moment of solitude is shattered by the unexpected blare of a pop song, unmistakably Sarah's favourite.
 Rocket's voice pierces through.

 ROCKET
 "Ren!
 Thought a song might brighten the mood?"